kilianstallz/sapper-ts-production-template/README.md

 # SapperTs Tailwind Storybook Template

-The production ready [Sapper](https://github.com/sveltejs/sapper) template with Tailwindcss with Purgecss & Story with full Typescript support, available for Rollup only.
+The production ready [Sapper](https://github.com/sveltejs/sapper) template with Tailwindcss with Purgecss & Storybook with full Typescript support, available for Rollup only.

 ## Getting started